 New York Itinerary 2 Days

-With only 2 days in New York City, we would see the iconic NYC sights on the first day (Day 1 of our NYC trip itinerary) and then on Day 2, spend the morning in Central Park, the afternoon in Lower Manhattan and the evening in Mid-Town (combining Day 2 and 3 – and eliminating some neighborhood exploration).
+On the first day of your trip, follow our agenda for Day 1 as outlined in our 7-Day NYC trip itinerary.
+Then, on Day 2, spend the morning in Central Park, the afternoon in Lower Manhattan and the evening in one of the Mid-Town neighborhoods (combining Days 2, 3 and 4 – and eliminating some neighborhood exploration).

 New York Itinerary 3 Days

 Planning a 3 day trip to New York can be made easy.
 Trust us – you can cram a lot of sightseeing into a New York City 3 Day Itinerary!

 We think the best way to spend 3 days in New York City is to simply stick to the first three days in our New York City One-Week Itinerary.
 Essentially, this is a Manhattan Itinerary, but it will allow you to really get a better feel for the city.

 Alternatively, you could skip visiting a museum on Day 2 and instead spend that time visiting Brooklyn or one of the other neighborhoods that we outline on Days 4 or 5.

 On a 4 day trip to New York, visitors can really get to know the Big Apple!
 There are many ways to plan a 4 Days in New York Itinerary, so it depends on your interests.